Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Fermi momentum effect

 \section{Fermi momentum effect}

 In the previous section, we have seen in detail one important aspect of the chiral transition/deconfinement transition correlation by carefully considering the effect of the quark masses on the field equations.
-As mentioned, there is another quark effect, in the mean field equation via the quark chemical potential, that originates from a non zero Fermi momentum of the quarks.
+As mentioned, there is another quark effect in the mean-field equations via the quark chemical potential, which originates from a non zero Fermi momentum of the quarks.

 Because of the covariant derivative and the inclusion of $\mu$ in the Lagrangian, there is a dependence on $\mu$ in Eq.~(\ref{eq:domegadfi}) that can have a strong effect on the system.
 In fact, the Fermi energy will act exactly as any kinetic energy (in the Lagrangian $\mu\gamma^0$ acts as $\partial_0\gamma^0$) and increases the explicit breaking of $\Zed_3$ symmetry.
-In Fig.~\ref{fig:dPhiMFix} we computed $\chi_{\Phi}$ for several chemical potentials.
-It is verified that, at some point, the breaking of the symmetry is so strong that the transition cannot be defined even as a crossover anymore (at least according to our rigorous definition ).
-From the moment on where the Polyakov loop susceptibility does not have a maximum anymore, our interpretation is that the transition goes so fast from $\Phi = 0$ to $1$ (and without the characteristic of a crossover transition where correlation lengths quickly increase then decrease) that we can almost say that the system is deconfined even at zero temperature (in Fig. \ref{fig:mfixPhaseD}, $\Phi$ is already 0.5 at $T=50$ MeV for large values of $\mu$). $\Phi$ is forced to be zero at zero temperature but in the large $\mu$ limit, $\Phi=1$ at any non-vanishing temperature.
-Hence, the model basically tell us that, apart a small missing ingredient to allow $\Phi$ to be non zero at zero temperature, a statistical deconfinement induced only by the density is possible.
+As seen in Fig.~\ref{fig:dPhiMFix}, where we computed $\chi_{\Phi}$ for several chemical potentials, at some point, the breaking of the symmetry is so strong that the transition cannot be defined even as a crossover anymore (at least according to our definition).
+From the moment that the Polyakov-loop susceptibility does not have a maximum anymore, our interpretation is that the transition goes so fast from $\Phi = 0$ to $1$ (and without the characteristic of a crossover transition where correlation lengths quickly increase then decrease) that we can almost say that the system is deconfined even at zero temperature (in Fig. \ref{fig:mfixPhaseD}, $\Phi$ is already 0.5 at $T=50$ MeV for large values of $\mu$). $\Phi$ is forced to be zero at zero temperature but in the large $\mu$ limit, $\Phi=1$ at any non-vanishing temperature.
+Hence, the model basically tells us that, apart from a small missing ingredient, a form of effective deconfinement only induced by the density is possible.
 This missing ingredient is again probably related to quark back-reaction on the gauge fields.

-Here we want to point out that it is quite remarkable that, in its simple version, the PNJL model already allows a deconfinement transition caused only by the density (with a small temperature), without any sort of {\it ad hoc} back-reaction added.
+Here, we want to point out that it is quite remarkable that, in their simple versions, the PNJL and PQM models already allow a deconfinement transition caused only by the density (with a small temperature), without any sort of {\it ad hoc} back-reaction added.